 Unless your Datto device is inaccessible, we highly recommend that you virtualize locally rather than from the Cloud.
 Local virtualization allows you to create a Rescue Agent that will continue to take backups of your virtualization which will simplify restoring the original protected machine.

 The following table points you to the appropriate virtualization procedure for your SIRIS or ALTO device:

 |SIRIS||Local VM||Cloud VM||Hybrid VM|

 |vSIRIS||Local VM||Cloud VM||Hybrid VM|

-G-Series and Datto NAS appliances do not have the capability to virtualize.
-You must do a file restore to recover data from these devices.
+Datto NAS appliances do not have virtualization capability; you must do a file restore to recover data from these devices.

-If you want to virtualize your system with VMware, you can perform an ESXi Virtualization.
-See the article ESXi Virtualization Configuration for more information.
+If you want to virtualize your system with VMware, see the article ESXi Virtualization Configuration for more information.

 If you need to troubleshoot a virtual machine, refer to the Disaster Recovery category of the Datto Knowledge Base.

 Bare Metal Restore (Full Machine Restore)